-58. Mobilisation (or leveraging) refers to the ways in which specific mechanisms stimulate the allocation of additional financial resources to particular objectives; it requires a demonstrable causal link between finance made available for a specific project and the leveraging instrument used.

-59. TOSSD measures the resources mobilised by official development finance interventions from private sources, where a causal link between the provision of the private finance and the official intervention can be documented.
+- 58. Mobilisation (or leveraging) refers to the ways in which specific mechanisms stimulate the allocation of additional financial resources to particular objectives; it requires a demonstrable causal link between finance made available for a specific project and the leveraging instrument used. - 59.
+TOSSD measures the resources mobilised by official development finance interventions from private sources, where a causal link between the provision of the private finance and the official intervention can be documented.
 Transactions are classified as official or private according to who owns or controls the financing entity (see paragraph 13).
-Any resources mobilised from public entities should be excluded from the mobilisation measure.

-24 This methodology may be reviewed to take into account any outcome of the BAPA+40 process regarding the valuing of technical cooperation.

-60. Data on resources mobilised from the private sector are collected for the following leveraging instruments/mechanisms: guarantees/insurance; syndicated loans; shares in collective investment vehicles (CIVs); credit lines; direct investment in companies; grants and loans in simple co-financing arrangements; and project finance schemes.

-61. The point of measurement of resources mobilised is at the level of the transaction with the recipient country.
-In the case of funds or facilities, data on resources mobilised are sought from the facilities so as to capture the cross-border transaction with the recipient country.

-62. Information collected on resources mobilised includes the leveraging instrument used, the amounts mobilised and, the origin of the funds mobilised -as well as the number and names of other official actors involved in the projects.
+Any resources mobilised from public entities should be excluded from the mobilisation measure. - 60.
+Data on resources mobilised from the private sector are collected for the following leveraging instruments/mechanisms: guarantees/insurance; syndicated loans; shares in collective investment vehicles (CIVs); credit lines; direct investment in companies; grants and loans in simple co-financing arrangements; and project finance schemes. - 61.
+The point of measurement of resources mobilised is at the level of the transaction with the recipient country.
+In the case of funds or facilities, data on resources mobilised are sought from the facilities so as to capture the cross-border transaction with the recipient country. - 62.
+Information collected on resources mobilised includes the leveraging instrument used, the amounts mobilised and the origin of the funds mobilised.
 Reporting on mobilisation is done activity by activity.
-This is essential for transparency and quality assurance.

-63. In order to avoid double counting of resources mobilised in TOSSD totals, official actors involved in a project should only report their respective share of the private finance mobilised, using one of the two methodologies in Annex F. Data providers should use the same methodology across their reporting and inform the Secretariat of the methodology used.
+This is essential for transparency and quality assurance. - 63.
+In order to avoid double counting of resources mobilised in TOSSD totals, official actors involved in a project should only report their respective share of the private finance mobilised, using one of the two methodologies in Annex F. Data providers should use the same methodology across their reporting and inform the Secretariat of the methodology used.
 Additional information on mobilisation is collected, for checking purposes only, in a supplementary data file (see Figure 9 in Annex F).

+of the Reporting Instructions provides guidance on how to report on SSC so that TOSSD data can feed the pilot exercise.

+25 This methodology may be reviewed to take into account any outcome of the BAPA+40 process regarding the valuing of technical cooperation.
+The methodology for reporting on South-South co-operation, including on in-kind technical co-operation, will be reviewed to take into account the outcome of the pilot testing of the SSC conceptual framework for SDG Indicator 17.3.1.
+In the meantime, Annex I